 It’s been a wild five years for U.S. solar power.
 Fast growth.
 Tremendous price declines.
 A backdrop of economic recession.
 Intense global competition.
 Messy politics.
-Through it all, solar customers, innovators and Online prescription viagra entrepreneurs in all 50 states kept making big inroads into one of the most entrenched industries around: energy.
+Through it all, solar customers, innovators and Generic cialis viagra entrepreneurs in all 50 states kept making big inroads into one of the most entrenched industries around: energy.

-Here are some of Clomid buy our favorite fast facts about U.S. solar success:
+Here are some of Discount viagra online our favorite fast facts about U.S. solar success:

 The U.S. had 13 GW of cumulative solar electric capacity operating in the U.S. at the end of 2013 — enough to power 2.2 million average American homes (source: SEIA & GTM Research).

 The U.S. installed 4,751 MW of solar PV in 2013, up 41% over 2012 and nearly fifteen times the amount installed in 2008.
 Solar was the second largest source of new electricity generating capacity in America in 2013, exceeded only by natural gas (source: SEIA & GTM Research).

 The average cost of a completed PV system dropped by about Buy clomid online 14% in 2012 to $4.9/Watt for mid-sized systems.
 The average cost of a PV module has fallen a whopping 80% over the Buy xenical online last 5 years (source: Berkeley National Laboratory).